 It’s all very simple – just try to imagine how you would like to be treated and put yourself into the customer’s shoes.
 People lack empathy and kindness now, so give them hope for a better future by showing them the best version of you, a helping hand, addressing all their issues.
 Feel their pains and concerns, then act accordingly.
 Add a few months of your subscription service for free, suggest a bonus upgrade, issue a valuable certificate, offer an additional warranty, send them a free sample or a small present.
 If your company cannot provide the service the customers need, refer them to someone who can.
 Do something nice they don’t expect.
 Show them that you’re a person who really cares, not a faceless algorithm-addicted bureaucrat.

 If you are a C-level executive, spend some time talking to your customers and ask your best people to do the same.
 Using VoIP solutions can enhance these customer service improvements, making them even more effective.
 Try to solve clients’ requests in a way that inspires them to love your company and come back to you again.
 Be sure to ask them for feedback about your products, talk about the features they would love to see in the future.
 You will definitely get valuable insights and ideas for improvement.
+Equip your team with professional e-business cards to leave a lasting impression and make follow-ups easier for customers.

 6. Get some external advice